Feature Engineering with Regularity Structures: Numerical simulations

+Figure~\ref{fig:Burgers_Alg_2_heat} shows the heat-maps for the true and predicted solutions drawn from two test cases with greater than average error (heat-maps for test cases with error close to the average error appeared indistinguishable to the naked eye; even for Figure \ref{fig:Burgers_Alg_2_heat}(a), where the error of $5.9\%$ is above the average, the two solutions appear similar).

-Algorithm~\ref{alg:4} furthermore seems to be stable under adding noise to the observed data.
-We added a $1\%$ error to the observed data in the following way.
-Instead of observing the solution $u$ of~\eqref{eq:Burgers}, we observe \begin{equ}[eq:noisy] \tilde u(t,x) = u(t,x) + \eps(t,x)\sqrt{\| u\|_{\bar l^1}}\;, \end{equ} where $\| u\|_{\bar l^1}=\frac{1}{201*512}\sum_{(t,x)} |u(t,x)|$ (the sum is over the observed grid points of $[0,10]\times[-8,8]$) and $\eps(t,x)$ are i.i.d. normal random variables with zero mean and standard deviation $0.01$ for each $(t,x)$ for the training data and for $(t,x) = (0,x)$ for the test data.
-In this case, comparing to the true values from the test set, the average relative $l^2$ error over the $20$ test cases, when further averaged over the $10$ experiments, is $7.56\%$ (compared to $3.04\%$ without noise).
-The maximum and minimum average relative $l^2$ error over the $20$ test cases in any experiment is $9.2\%$ and $5.8\%$ respectively.
-However, the absolute maximum in any experiment and test case increases quite drastically to $25.3\%$.
+We furthermore tested Algorithm~\ref{alg:2} on noisy data.
+We added a $1\%$ error (resp. $3\%$) to the observed data in the following way.
+Instead of observing the solution $u$ of~\eqref{eq:Burgers}, we observe \begin{equ}[eq:noisy] \tilde u(t,x) = u(t,x) + \eps(t,x)\| u\|_{\bar l^1}\;, \end{equ} where $\| u\|_{\bar \ell^1}=\frac{1}{201\times512}\sum_{(t,x)} |u(t,x)|$ (the sum is over the observed grid points $\CO_T\times\CO_X \subset [0,10]\times[-8,8]$) and $\eps(t,x)$ are i.i.d. normal random variables with zero mean and standard deviation $0.01$ (resp. $0.03$) for each $(t,x)$ for the training data and for $(t,x) = (0,x)$ for the test data.
+The corresponding errors, over $10$ experiments, are presented in Table \ref{table:Burgers_Alg2}.
+In Figure \ref{fig:Burgers_heat_noise_001} we give two examples of heat-maps with varying relative $\ell^2$ error for $1\%$ noise and in Figure~\ref{fig:Burgers_heat_noise_003}(a) we give an example with $3\%$ noise.